Post By: Safer / 3 min read

 Safer is helping our customers protect their platforms

-Our all-in-one solution for proactive CSAM detection, uses hashing and matching as a core part of its detection technology.
-With the largest database of verified CSAM hash values (29+ million hashes) to match against, Safer can cast a wide net to detect known CSAM.
+A solution built for proactive known CSAM detection, Safer Match uses hashing and matching as the core part of its detection technology.
+With the largest database of verified CSAM hash values (57+ million hashes) to match against, Safer Match can cast a wide net to detect known CSAM.

-In 2022, we hashed more than 42.1 billion images and videos for our customers.
-That empowered our customers to find 520,000 files of known CSAM on their platforms.
-To date, Safer has found 2.2M pieces of potential CSAM.
+In 2023, we processed more than 71.4 billion images and videos for our customers.
+That empowered our customers to find 2,287,695 files of known CSAM on their platforms.
+To date, Safer Match has matched more than 3 million pieces of known CSAM.

 Hashing and matching is crucial to protecting your users and your platform from the risks of hosting sexual abuse content.
 The more platforms that utilize this technology, the closer we will get to our goal of eliminating CSAM from the internet.